caaguirreec/PI-oneer/README.md

 Magic and colaborative project full of imagination, design, and happiness.
 The project represents several years of wishing, desiring and hoping a big meeting between ideas, and the realization despite the dispersed environment of us, the developers.

+#PI- The one explorer robot
+This project is designed to explore and monitor spaces with a beautiful and autonomous robot-car called PI-oneer.
+The main goal is to control the PI-oneer through internet while it returns data acquired from it's environment using a wide set of sensors.
+Moreover, the PI-oneer must have the capability to self explore the environment around it using machine learning algorithms.
+To this, the PI-oneer is equiped with a Raspberry PI as it's brain and it has two engines to control the navigation.
+As for the sensors, it holds a HD camera, Microphone and Ultrasound sensors, among others.

 #Team

 ![Alt text](https://raw.githubusercontent.com/caaguirreec/PI-oneer/master/gitimages/team.jpg "PI-oneer team")